CANDOR: Counterfactual ANnotated DOubly Robust Off-Policy Evaluation: Experiments

-In many realistic settings, such as those involving clinical data, we are most likely to have both a misspecified reward model (\Cref{asm:ms_reward}) and imperfect annotations. \textbf{Our results demonstrate that across all datasets, $\CDMIS$ is most robust to these two sources of error.} Intuition suggests that, under a misspecified reward function, $\DM$ and $\CDM$ will suffer, since a misspecified reward violates the accurate model assumption~\citep{dudik2011doubly}.
-However, a misspecified reward model should not substantially affect any of the approaches that uses the DR principle, because these estimators can rely on the their IS component to still produce favorable results.
+In \Cref{sec:exp_imperfect_annot_ws_reward}, we isolated the effect of imperfect annotations by assuming a well-specified reward model.
+However, many realistic healthcare settings often involve both reward model misspecification and imperfect annotations.
+In this section, we demonstrate that \textbf{$\CDMIS$ is most robust to these combined sources of error.}

-In \Cref{sec:exp_imperfect_annot_ws_reward}, we noted that the annotation variance does not highly impact the estimator RMSE.
-Thus, we focus on the effect of biased annotations.
-We report mean RMSE across all three environments and varying degrees of counterfactual annotation bias.
-Error metrics are available in \Cref{apd:ms_reward}.
-Our results show that $\CDMIS$ is most resilient to the compounding errors from both imperfect annotations and a misspecified reward model (\Cref{fig:kitchen}), exhibiting the lowest RMSE across all magnitudes of biased annotations.
-Across all datasets, we see that $\CDMIS$ consistently has either the lowest RMSE, or performs comparably to the best performing method.
-We hypothesize that this is because $\CDMIS$ is the only proposed estimator that is unbiased in the presence of imperfect annotations, and does not suffer from a misspecified reward model due to its DR characteristics.
+In \Cref{sec:exp_imperfect_annot_ws_reward}, we observed that the annotation noise has a limited effect on the RMSE of the proposed estimators.
+We therefore shift our focus to annotation bias.
+We first examine the Heartsteps and sepsis treatment domains, where the magnitude of bias and noise can be controlled. \Cref{fig:kitchen} shows that $\CDMIS$ is most resilient to the compounded errors arising from biased annotations and misspecified reward models.
+Across both semi-synthetic domains, we see that $\CDMIS$ consistently achieves the lowest RMSE or performs comparably to the best performing baseline.
+We attribute this robustness to the fact that $\CDMIS$ is the only proposed estimator that is unbiased in the presence of imperfect annotations, and retains beneficial theoretical properties even with a misspecified reward model.